 • Flyers: Two flyers should be used by all Fire Safe Seniors sites and left with all residents.
 One focuses on smoke alarms and escape planning.
 The other focuses on fire risk factors, including smoking, cooking, and space heaters.
 The flyers are in English on the front and Spanish on the back, and they contain more detailed information than what you will discuss orally.
-[NOTE: Only present the materials below if your program has decided to use them.]
+[READ EACH FLYER OUT